rshev/MoveTabToNextWindow/README.md

 ## Quick feature list

-- the initial tab position is remembered in the initial window, so if it's moved back to it, it moves into its original position
+- the source tab position is saved in all windows, so if it's moved back into a window, it moves into its original position
 - if the tab is active, it will become active in the new window
 - if the tab is inactive, it will stay inactive in the new window
 - if there is only 1 window, a new window will be opened on move